 HOW DO I PAY FOR THE PROGRAMMING?

 Once you have placed an order and your performance license has been verified either by using an access code, submitting a copy of your license, or having us manually verify the performance rights on your behalf, you will receive an invoice with multiple forms of payment options including credit card, PayPal, check, and purchase order.

 HOW MUCH IS THE PROGRAMMING?
 THERE ARE NO PRICES LISTED.

 Because our pricing is dynamic and determined by the type of theater and the length of the run, our prices only display when you have added the books to your cart.
 You are not obligated to go through with the order, but if you only want to see the price, just add the books to your cart.
 Our prices start at $250 and range up to $600 for 4 keyboard books for schools and amateur theaters.
-Prices will vary slightly by show, length of the production, and theater type.
+Prices will vary slightly by show, length of the production, theater type, and available add-ons.